Weekend Camping Trips Near Chicago

 Campsites: Ludington State Park Campground (1st choice) or Cartier Park Campground (2nd choice)

-1. Tube down the Sable River- You will need to bring your own tube for this and then either park a car and the beginning and end of the tubing area or walk back to your car with the tubes.
+1. Tube (float) down the Sable River- You will need to bring a tube and then either park a car and the beginning and end of the tubing area or walk back to your car with the tubes.
+Tube rentals are not available.
 You can put your tube in at the dam by Hamlin Lake and then float for a slow mile into Lake Michigan at Ludington Beach.

 2. Relax at the Ludington State Park Beach